CtrlC-Root/arma3-missions/CtrlC-Ambush-Tanouka.Tanoa/Script.md

 # Script

 NATO forces have FOBs at Comms Alpha and Comms Bravo.
-NATO forces help the local police with high-risk operations.
-A local Syndikat gang runs drugs and other illegal contraband through the town of Tanouka.
-A local informant that has contacted the `Captain` and claims to have found one of the gang's weapon caches.
+The soldiers help the local police with high-risk operations.
+A local Syndikat gang runs drugs and other illegal contraband through the nearby town of Tanouka.
+The gang members use fear and intimidation to keep the local civilians in line and quiet.
+One of the workers at a nearby factory, who's family was killed by gang members, has decided to become an informant.
+He claims to have found one of the gang's weapon caches hidden at the factory.

+* `Control`: NATO dispatch.
+* `Alpha 1`: NATO fire team in chase car.
+  * `Lt.
+James Wright`: Lieutenant, Team Leader.
+  * `Sgt.
+Dixon Watson`: Sergeant, Autorifleman.
+  * `Cpl.
+Frost Clark`: Corporal, Combat Life Saver.
+  * `Pvt.
+Jackson Hill`: Private, Grenadier.
+* `Alpha 2`: NATO fire team in lead car.
+* `Alpha 3`: NATO driver in chase car.
+* `Takis Christou`: Civilian, Confidential Informant.

-Two NATO fire teams (`Alpha 1-1` and `Alpha 2-1`) are dispatched from the FOB at Comms Bravo to meet with the informant at the sugar factory west of town.
-The informant will then lead the teams to where the weapon cache is hidden at the factory.
+NATO fire teams are dispatched from the FOB at Comms Bravo to meet with the informant at the sugar factory west of Tanouka.
+The informant will then lead the teams to the weapon cache hidden at the factory.
+The mission starts as the fire teams pull back on to the road towards Tanouka after taking a pit stop.

 As the teams pass through Tanouka they are lured into an ambush using a staged car accident and a car bomb.
-The lead car with `Alpha 1-1` is destroyed.
-About a dozen Syndikat bandits attack the remaining fire team but are killed or driven off.
-The fire team decides to proceed to the factory on foot in order to locate the informant in case his cover was blown.
-They search the factory while repelling further attacks from Syndikat bandits until they find the informant hiding out of fear.
+The lead car is destroyed and it's occupants killed.
+The driver of the chase car is also critically injured.
+About a dozen Syndikat gang members attack the remaining fire team but are killed or driven off.
+The remaining fire team decides to proceed to the factory on foot in order to locate the informant in case his cover was blown.
+They search the factory while repelling further attacks from Syndikat gang members until they find the informant hiding out of fear.
 They escort the informant to the front of the factory where a NATO helicopter lands to exfiltrate everyone.
+The mission ends as the helicopter takes off and flies away from the factory.

 ## 01 - Intro

-The two fire teams are in vehicles about half-way between Comms Bravo and Tanouka.
-Fire team `Alpha 1-1` is in the lead car and `Alpha 1-2` is in the chase car.
-The `Major` is driving the chase car and the `Captain` is in the passenger seat.
+The cars slowly pull back on to the main road leading to Tanouka.

+1. `Lt.
+Wright`: Let's get back on the road.
+2. `Sgt.
+Watson`: The earlier we get there the better.
-1. `Major`: Where are we meeting your guy Captain?
+3. `Lt.
+Wright`: Dixon, where are we meeting your CI?
-2. `Captain`: He'll meet us behind the factory Office.
-He should already be there waiting for us now.
+4. `Sgt.
+Watson`: Behind the front office, he should already be there now.
-3. `Major`: What's this guy's story anyways?
-Are we paying him for this information?
-I know how much the locals like to search for non-existent contraband at our expense.
+5. `Lt.
+Wright`: What's this guy's story anyways?
+I thought the locals were deathly afraid of the Syndikat.
+Why's he so willing to help?
-4. `Captain`: Not this guy.
-His wife and son were killed in that school bombing last year.
+6. `Sgt.
+Watson`: His wife and son were killed in that school bombing last year.
 His wife was a teacher and his son was in class when it happened.
-5. `Major`: Oh man, so it's personal.
+7. `Lt.
+Wright`: Oh man, so this is personal.
-6. `Captain`: I'd say so, sir.
+8. `Sgt.
+Watson`: I'd say so, sir.

-The vehicles come up to the scene of a car accident in the middle of Tanouka.
+The vehicles enter Tanouka and approach the scene of a car accident.
+It appears a truck took a turn too quickly and rolled over on it's side.

-7. `Soldier`: Sir, there's an accident up ahead.
-I think we'll have to circle around.

 ## 02 - Ambush

-A truck parked nearby explodes causing the lead vehicle to explode as well.
-The chase vehicle is severely damaged and no longer drivable.
-No one in the lead vehicle is injured though.

-8. `Captain`: My god!
-9. `Major`: Everyone out of the car and find some cover!
+The overturned truck explodes causing the lead car to also explode, critically injuring the driver of the chase car, and causing significant damage to the chase car rendering it undrivable.

+9. `Lt.
+Wright`: Everyone out!

-Everyone gets out of the second car.
+Everyone gets out of the chase car.

-10. `Major` to `Control`: Control, we just hit an IED, multiple KIA.
+10. `Lt.
+Wright` to `Control`: Control, we just hit an IED, multiple KIA.
 11. `Control`: Acknowledged.
 Secure the area and wait for backup.
-12. `Captain`: Major, I've got a bad feeling about this.
+12. `Sgt.
+Watson`: Guys, I've got a bad feeling about this.

-About a dozen Syndikat bandits who were hiding in and around the nearby buildings start attacking the fire team.
-The fire team kill or repel the attack and at least the `Major` and `Captain` survive.
+About a dozen Syndikat gang members who were hiding in and around the nearby buildings start attacking the fire team.
+The fire team kill or repel the attack and at least `Lt.
+Wright` and `Sgt.
+Watson` survive.

 ## 03 - Pivot

-13. `Major`: Captain, do you think your informant sold us out?
+13. `Lt.
+Wright`: Dixon, do you think your CI sold us out?
-14. `Captain`: No way Major, not on purpose.
+14. `Sgt.
+Watson`: No way, not on purpose.
 He probably needs our help.
-15. `Major`: How far are we from the factory?
+15. `Lt.
+Wright`: How far are we from the factory?
-16. `Captain`: Probably less than a click west of here.
+16. `Sgt.
+Watson`: Probably less than a click west of here.
-17. `Major`: Alright then, let's go get him.
+17. `Lt.
+Wright`: Alright then, let's go get him.
-18. `Major` to `Control`: Control, be advised, we're moving one click west to the sugar factory to search for our informant.
+18. `Lt.
+Wright` to `Control`: Control, be advised, we're moving one click west to the sugar factory to search for our CI.
 We think he's in danger.
 19. `Control`: Acknowledged, we'll keep an eye on you from above.

 The fire team run to the factory.